Billy Martindale

-Life and career
+Early life

 Martindale was born in Jacksonville, Texas, the son of Margaret (née Pruitt) and William Everett Martindale.
 He is the older brother of Emmy Award-winning stage, television, and film actress Margo Martindale.
 He graduated from Jacksonville High School in 1957, where he was an All-State quarterback and All-State golfer.

-He was also the National Junior Skeet Shooting Champion in 1948-1950 at the ages of 10, 11, and 12.
+Amateur career

 Prior to his professional golf career, Martindale was an accomplished amateur player.
 After transferring from Southern Methodist University to Texas A&M University in the middle of his freshman year, he went on to captain the golf team and become an NCAA All-American his junior and senior years, graduating in 1961.
 After graduation, he served in the Army from 1962 to 1963.

+Professional career

 After playing a partial season in 1963, Martindale played full-time on the PGA Tour from 1964 to 1968, and was recognized as the PGA's "Sophomore of the Year" in 1965.
+Late that season, he finished runner-up at the Almaden Open Invitational to South Africa's Bobby Verwey.
 In his five years on tour, he had three 2nd-place finishes, five 3rd-place finishes, and 35 top-25 finishes.
 His best finish in a major was a tie for 15th at the 1966 PGA Championship at Firestone Country Club.

 After the 1968 season, Martindale left the PGA Tour to partner with Don January to form JanMart Enterprises, a golf course development and design company.
 Their business partnership would last until 1979, when January left to join the Senior PGA Tour upon reaching age 50.
+Concurrently, Martindale also served as the head coach of the Southern Methodist University golf team from 1970-73.

 In their 10 years together, Martindale and January developed some 23 courses together, mostly around their home state of Texas.
-Their most notable course development is Royal Oaks Country Club in Dallas, Texas, home to notable golfers Harrison Frazar, Justin Leonard, D. A. Weibring, Lee Trevino, and Colt Knost.
-During that time Martindale also served as the head coach of the Southern Methodist University golf team from 1970-73.
+Their most notable course development is Royal Oaks Country Club in Dallas, Texas.

-Since 1980, Martindale has ventured into several other successful businesses including casinos, white-tailed deer breeding, real estate, and oil & gas.